sing1ee/python-mongo-sync/README.md

-# Python Mongo Sync
+# python-mongo-sync

-A MongoDB sync tool that can sync data from a replica-set to other mongos/mongod/replica set.
-It suppport a oplog-based realtime data sync.
+A MongoDB sync tool can sync data from a replica-set to another mongod/replica-set/sharded cluster.
-The soucre must be a member of a replica set and the destination can be a mongos/mongod/replica-set-member.

-MongoDB从源端到目标端的数据同步工具，同步过程包括全量数据导入和基于oplog的实时数据同步。
-源端是复制集成员，暂不支持Master/Slave；目标端是mongos/mongod/复制集成员。
+Oplog replays in sequence in a single thread, so it works a bit slowly when write-concern is endabled.
+If write operation of source is frequently, maybe you are interested in [**go-mongo-sync**](https://github.com/caosiyang/go-mongo-sync) that supports concurrent oplog replay.

 ## Feature

-* 支持实时同步
-* 支持全量数据或指定集合的同步（TODO指定数据库）
-* 如果指定集合，允许按照query条件同步
-* 全量同步过程根据实际情况选择批量写入或采用多进程并发写，提高同步效率
+- real-time sync
+- sync all data
+- sync data of the specified database
+- sync data of the specified collection with a optional query
+- sync from the specified timestamp
+- support MongoDB v3.0

 ## Requirement

-* 源端必须是复制集成员
+- source is a replica-set (NOT SUPPORT master/slave)
+- PyMongo 3.0.1 or later

 ## Usage